Looking for the best peat-free compost brands in the UK? Save thyme and find inner peas with my handy guide to the brands to know.

 Is There An Alternative to Peat-Free?

-If you don’t want to fork out (pun intended!) for the peat-free compost, then you could try homemade compost, bark, coir, or wood waste.
+If you don’t want to fork out (pun intended!) for peat-free compost from one of these brands, then you could try homemade compost, bark, coir, or wood waste.
 Alternatively, you could buy a bag of peat-free compost and make it go further by mixing it with some homemade compost or coir.

 Found this post useful?
 Find more green gardening tips this way!